getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 ### Verify your source maps are built correctly

-We maintain an online validation tool that can be used to test your source (and sourcemaps) against: [sourcemaps.io](http://sourcemaps.io).
+We maintain an online validation tool that can be used to test your source (and source maps) against: [sourcemaps.io](http://sourcemaps.io).

 Alternatively, if you are using Sentry CLI to upload source maps to Sentry, you can use the _–validate_ command line option to verify your source maps are correct.